anshul/neovim/README.md

 # neovim

-An opinionated AI first nix neovim config.
+An opinionated AI-first Nix Neovim config designed for use with GitHub Copilot and Claude Code.
 This should be easy to use, have a vim aesthetic, and be fast.
-It should also be a reasonable replacement for a well configured vs code / cursor.
+It should also be a reasonable replacement for a well-configured VS Code / Cursor setup.

 ## Quick Try